divadsn/vendor_jenkins/README.md

 # vendor_jenkins
 Bunch of useful build scripts and tools I use on my Jenkins setup.

-## To setup build environment
+### To setup build environment

 Firsly, install `git`, using whatever package manager has.

-Then, run the command below
+Then, run the command below:

 ```bash
 git clone https://github.com/divadsn/vendor_jenkins
 ```

-To run it with Jenkins, add following commands in your job to be executed in shell
+To run it with Jenkins, add following commands in your job to be executed in shell:

-Change `JENKINS_HOME` to the directory where your workspace is stored

 ```bash
 #!/bin/bash